MinghuiChen43/awesome-deep-phenomena/README.md

   - Andrew Ilyas, Shibani Santurkar, Dimitris Tsipras, Logan Engstrom, Brandon Tran, Aleksander Madry. *NeurIPS 2019*
   - Digest: We demonstrate that adversarial examples can be directly attributed to the presence of non-robust features: features derived from patterns in the data distribution that are highly predictive, yet brittle and incomprehensible to humans.

+- You Only Propagate Once: Accelerating Adversarial Training via Maximal Principle. [[paper]](https://arxiv.org/abs/1905.00877) [[code]](https://github.com/a1600012888/YOPO-You-Only-Propagate-Once)
+  - Dinghuai Zhang, Tianyuan Zhang, Yiping Lu, Zhanxing Zhu, Bin Dong. *NeurIPS 2019*
+  - Digest: In this paper, we show that adversarial training can be cast as a discrete time differential game.
+Through analyzing the Pontryagin's Maximal Principle (PMP) of the problem, we observe that the adversary update is only coupled with the parameters of the first layer of the network.
+This inspires us to restrict most of the forward and back propagation within the first layer of the network during adversary updates.

 - NATTACK: Learning the Distributions of Adversarial Examples for an Improved Black-Box Attack on Deep Neural Networks. [[paper]](https://arxiv.org/abs/1905.00441) [[code]](https://github.com/Cold-Winter/Nattack)
   - Yandong Li, Lijun Li, Liqiang Wang, Tong Zhang, Boqing Gong. *ICML 2019*
   - Digest: Instead of searching for an "optimal" adversarial example for a benign input to a targeted DNN, our algorithm finds a probability density distribution over a small region centered around the input, such that a sample drawn from this distribution is likely an adversarial example, without the need of accessing the DNN's internal layers or weights.